 Keep in mind that different groups will have different nuances or understanding of cloud costs, so it’s important to provide cost information in a language they understand.

-The first step to improving visibility usually starts with cost allocation, which can be challenging, especially if you have untagged infrastructure or inconsistent tags.
-If you’re dealing with untagged, untaggable, inconsistent, containerized, shared costs — or anything else preventing you from achieving accurate visibility — CloudZero takes a code-driven approach to organizing cloud spend that can help you achieve immediate visibility.
+The first step to improving visibility usually starts with cost allocation, which can be challenging, especially if you have untagged infrastructure or inconsistent tags if you’re dealing with untagged, untaggable, inconsistent, containerized, shared costs — or anything else preventing you from achieving accurate visibility — CloudZero takes a code-driven approach to organizing cloud spend that can help you achieve immediate visibility.

 Establish a single go-to place for looking at your cloud costs.
 When teams start with AWS, the default tool is usually AWS Cost Explorer.
 While this is a good place to start, it does have limitations.
 AWS Cost Explorer is two-dimensional and lacks multi-filtering capabilities.
-It’s also not the easiest tool to use and requires some effort to understand the data it generates.
+It’s also not the easiest tool to use and requires effort to understand the data it generates.

 If you’re looking for a single metric to measure your business against, try the cloud efficiency metric.